HOA Survey Affidavit 2026: Complete Guide for Construction Permits in Miami-Dade, Broward, and Palm Beach Counties

 Palm Beach County Master-Planned Communities

-Palm Beach County contains some of the most affluent and well-established master-planned communities in the state, including substantial residential development in Boca Raton, Wellington, Palm Beach Gardens, Jupiter, Delray Beach, and the various country club communities throughout the county.
+Palm Beach County contains some of the most affluent and well-established master-planned communities in the state, including residential development in Boca Raton, Wellington, Palm Beach Gardens, Jupiter, Delray Beach, and the country club communities throughout the county.
 The affidavit framework in these communities is well-developed, with established architectural review processes and documentation standards.

 Wellington's Equestrian Preserve Area generates affidavit requirements that integrate equestrian property considerations with standard residential affidavit content.
 The Town of Palm Beach's architectural review and landmark preservation framework generates additional affidavit requirements related to architectural compatibility and historic preservation.